-Seamless integration provides that automated tests are always up to date from each new import.
+Seamless integration provides that automated tests are always up to date after each new import.
 If you make changes to early imported tests in the test management system, those tests will be marked as out-of-sync.
-So, Keep abreast of all your tests with testomat.io Let’s get deep more in detail!
+So, keep abreast of all your tests with testomat.io Let’s get deep more in detail!

 How Out of Sync Test Cases Function Is Useful for Your Team

-As soon as you import your tests into testomat.io, many new features open up for you.
-You will be able to track your tests instantly and effortlessly.
-The system will record every change you make and warn you if the content differs from the version you imported from the source code.
+As soon as you import your tests into the cloud-based test management system, many new features open up for you.
+Your QA team will be able to track tests instantly and effortlessly.
+The test management system will record every change you make and warn you if the content differs from the imported version of the source code.
 Such a test is called an unsynchronized test.

-There must be a match between the test in testomat.io and the source code written by the tester.
+There must be a match between the test in the test management system and the source code written by the Automation QA Engineer.
 For example, a test is imported and modified in testomat.io.
 Then, when you run the local code through the terminal, you will get a non-true correct result.
 That is, an old version of the code will be run while a new version is needed.

-With this feature, you can see which automated tests were changed and when, view unsynchronized content, and compare the previous and current versions.
-This allows you to make timely decisions about updating source code and re-importing or undoing earlier changes.
+With this feature, the QA team can see which automated tests were changed and when, view unsynchronized content, and compare the previous and current versions.
+This allows Automation QA Engineer to make timely decisions about updating source code and re-importing or undoing earlier changes.

-How To Use Out of Sync Test Cases
+How to work with Out of Sync Test Cases

 How to compare content versions?

-By clicking on Compare Description, you get access to the current and previous versions of the content (Diff for test).
+By clicking on Compare Description, you get access to the current and previous versions of the content Diff tool for test.

 For example, the draft of a script may be different from the script code.
-In this case, you will see how the scenario is implemented in the code (Scenario Code) and how it was written in testomat.io (Scenario Description).
-The source code is used as a source of truth, meaning you must either update the script or undo the changes (Reject description).
+In this case, you will see how the scenario is implemented in the code Scenario Code and how it was written in the test management system Scenario Description.
+The source code is used as a source of truth, meaning you must either update the script or undo the changes with the Reject description button.

-The editor (Edit Test) allows you to make changes and track them.
-This is especially useful when a large team is working on the same project.
-If necessary, you can undo changes if they are wrong or go back to a previous version.
+Built-in editor allows you to make changes and track them in a moment.
+If necessary, you can make changes if they are wrong or go back to a previous version.

-If these are classical tests and not BDD, there is no possibility of changing the code.
-But you can make a description through Edit and show it to the automation specialist.
+Note, if these are classical tests and not BDD, there is no possibility of changing the code.
+But you can make a description through Edit and show it to the QA automation specialist.

-- Import Automated – tests If you already have tests (end-to-end, API, modular), import them into testomat.io.
-In the system, they will be marked as “automated” by default.
-After each import, you can update tests, track changes, and cancel them if necessary.
+- Import Automated – you can easily import all your existing tests (end-to-end, API, unit, integration), into the test management system and synchronize them with manual tests.
+After each import, you can update these ones tests, track changes, and cancel them if necessary.

-- BDD Support – the testomat.io solution supports BDD tests.
+- BDD Support – our test management solution supports BDD tests.
 This allows you to involve team members without technical experience in automated testing, including tracking Out of sync test cases and working with changes.